 It’s a light and bright day here in Hong Kong, so I make a beeline for the Coffee Loft.
 I’ve already had a latte with breakfast, so a Hong Kong-style milk tea is a must.
 The coffee counter is also where you’ll find a range of pastries and sweets.
 The profiteroles may have required sampling, ahem.

-As for more substantial food options here in Cathay Pacific’s The Wing, Business Class Lounge, look for the marble-clad counters.
-That’s where you’ll find hot choices on the buffet, such as pasta, meatballs and vegetables.
+For more substantial food options in Cathay Pacific’s The Wing, Business Class Lounge, look for the marble-clad counters.
+There, you’ll find hot buffet choices such as pasta, meatballs, and vegetables.
 There’s also a sizeable drinks fridge for simple sips like sparkling water.

 On the beverage front, the Long Bar has you covered.
 Enjoy everything from a simple mixer through to espresso martinis, negronis, or perhaps, a glass of Champagne (Thiénot Brut NV, on this visit).
 I’m planning to visit a few lounges today so I stick to the non-alcoholic Cathay Delight.
 It’s a refreshing mocktail that’s also standard of the airline’s inflight menu.